Economics serving society

 How will professionals benefit from this program:

-Two modes of participation are offered for the 2023 Edition:
+Two modes of participation are offered for the 2024 Edition:

-• In person, taking into account the highest sanitary measures to protect the participants and professors.
+• In person, taking into account the highest health measures to protect the participants and professors.
 On site, our parisian campus offers teaching and logistics space: classrooms, teaching theater, garden, coffee and lunch breaks facilities...

 • Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.